MissNG-Git/BCS_Code-Refactor/README.md

 3. Application's CSS file is properly commented.

-4. Application's titll amended to be more descriptive.
+4. Application's title amended to be more descriptive.

 5. Application's HTML elements refined to be more semantically-appropriate.

-6. Application's HTML structure rearranged more logically.
+6. Application's HTML structure re-arranged more logically.

 7. Application's images updated with alternative text (alt) attributes.